-Previously, Sanjiv served as a Crown Counsel with Alberta Justice’s Family Department, and as a Roster Children’s Lawyer with the Office of the Child and Youth Advocate.
+Previously, Sanjiv served as a Crown Counsel with Alberta Justice’s Family Department, and trained as a Roster Children’s Lawyer with the Office of the Child and Youth Advocate.
 With substantial courtroom experience, including trials and hearings, Sanjiv is recognized for his legal and mediation experience.
 He is frequently invited to speak on various topics related to law and mediation.

 Our mediation services provide a structured, supportive environment in which each party can clearly express their interests and concerns.
 This process promotes open, honest dialogue and facilitates the development of mutually acceptable solutions.
 We are available to mediate files in both Alberta and British Columbia.